 - SK Telecom T1: LCK Spring (1st), LCK Summer (1st), Rift Rivals: LCK vs LPL vs LMS vs VCS (1st alongside Griffin, King-Zone DragonX, and Damwon), Mid-Season Invitational (3rd-4th), LoL Worlds (3-4th).

 With League of Legends Worlds around the corner, many will be wondering which teams have had the best season so far, and who will lift the coveted Summoner’s Cup later this year.

 With G2 Esports and SK Telecom setting both their respective leagues alight, the answer shouldn’t come as a surprise.
 Both teams have won two titles and a Rift Rivals crown competing alongside other top teams from their region.

-There’s really not that much in it when trying to pick the best League of Legends team this year, but Worlds will soon show us who the real leaders are when they take to the Rift later this year.
+There’s really not that much in it when trying to pick the best League of Legends team this year, but if Worlds is anything to go by, teams such as World Champions FunPlus Phoenix will have to be considered in the future.